kopuj/neuralNetworks/README.md

 # Neural networks

-Learning Resources for Neural Networks course which is the part of the Software Engineering Curriculum in Metropolia UAS.
+Learning Resources for Neural Networks course which is included in the Software Engineering Curriculum at Metropolia UAS.

 _This material has been written by Juha Kopu._